xbcsmith/epr-workshop/08-epr-watcher/01-watcher.md

 ```

-Save the file and run `go mod init` then
+Save the file and run `go mod init` in your terminal.

 Now we can run `go mod tidy` to fill in our dependencies.